Creamy Vanilla Panna

 Remove from heat then mix in your vanilla and the soaked gelatine until everything's totally smooth.
 Then pour this creamy mix into your cute glass containers.
 Let them cool down before putting them in the fridge to set properly – the real transformation happens overnight.

 A creamy dessert topped with berries and mint leaves, served on a plate with additional berries in bowls nearby.
-Pin it
+Highlight

 A creamy dessert topped with berries and mint leaves, served on a plate with additional berries in bowls nearby. | cookwithcarla.com